marcoalopez/chemical_age_script/README.md

 ## Getting started: how to use the script

-First, the scripts requires Python 2.7.x or 3.4.x installed in the system.
+The script requires [Python](https://www.python.org/) 2.7.x or 3.4.x installed in the system.
 The Python Programming Language comes installed by default on OS X and Ubuntu.
-In Windows, you can install Python from [here](http://conda.pydata.org/miniconda.html) or [here](https://www.python.org/).
+In Windows, you can install Python from [here](http://conda.pydata.org/miniconda.html).

-Then, you need to open and run the script.
-Finally write in the shell:
+First step requires to open and run the script.
+Second and last one requires to write in the shell:

 ```python
 >>> find_chemage(64586, 2519, 1626)